 Concurrent registration in 447:408, Honors in Genetics Research.
 By special permission number only.
-Obtain Special Permission from Genetics Dept. Undergraduate Office, Nelson B416.
+Please see the Genetics Dept. SPN website for information.

 Assists students with writing their honors thesis in the form of a published research article.
 Students will review examples of published research articles, and will use them as a guide to write the following sections of their thesis: Title, Abstract, Introduction, Materials and Methods and Literature Cited.
 The Results and Discussion sections of their thesis will be completed in the next course in the sequence.
 This is the first part of a two-semester sequence (414-415).
 For seniors completing Departmental Honors; by Special Permission only.

 This course has been certified as satisfying the following learning goals of the Department of Genetics and the SAS Core Curriculum Goals : Writing and Communication, Revision (WCr)

 SAS Core Learning Goals: